pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 (intro-write-pseudocode)=
 # Introduction to Pseudocode

-:::{admonition} What you'll learn
+:::{admonition} What you will learn
-:class: note
+:class: tip

 * Be able to approach a coding task with a modular, systematic approach.
 * Be able to write pseudocode.